yongfengliu012/Projector-Scheduler/README.md

 <Wrong URLs result in response of status code 404; trying to delete NOT existing reservation results in return code of 200 and result of “no reservation exists with given reservation id”>

-4. Future Work
-1)	Add the functionality where if NO projectors are available for the requested time, return a list of available times for the same duration on the same day or next day.
+   4. Future Work: Add the functionality where if NO projectors are available for the requested time, return a list of available times for the same duration on the same day or next day.